-Celebrity-magnet house is on the market in NY
+New York house with celebrity-filled past is on the market

 Their guests included Ronald Reagan, Marilyn Monroe, Rosalind Russell, Ed Sullivan, Noel Coward, Laurence Olivier, Katharine Hepburn and Vivien Leigh.

-Comedian Rosie O’Donnell bought it in 1996 for $770,000 then it changed hands a couple of times.
+Comedian Rosie O’Donnell bought it in 1996 for $770,000, and then it changed hands a couple of times.

 Most Read Nation & World Stories